 - Hunting (except for specific preserves, please call our office for details)

 - Removing any part of the natural landscape (rocks, etc.)

 - Rock or ice climbing

-For more information about the Adirondack Chapter of The Nature Conservancy and the Adirondack Land Trust, contact us using the information below, or stop by our offices on Main Street in Keene Valley.
+For more information about the Adirondack Chapter of The Nature Conservancy, contact us using the information below, or stop by our offices on Main Street in Keene Valley.

 8 Nature Way/PO Box 65

 Fax: (518) 576-4203